halomod/halomod/README.rst

 Installation
 ------------
-The only tricky part of the installation should be installing `pycamb`.
-See `documentation <http://hmf.readthedocs.io/en/latest/>` of `hmf`.
-You will also need a fortran compiler.
-Once `hmf` is installed properly, simply use ``pip install git+git://github.com/steven-murray/halomod``.
+Almost all of the dependencies for ``halomod`` will be installed automatically.
+However, there are a few optional dependencies which can make things better if you decide to install them:
+ * `pycamb`: for using CAMB to generate transfer functions See `documentation <http://hmf.readthedocs.io/en/latest/>` of `hmf` for instructions.
+ * `Numba`: to accelerate some of the integrations when halo exclusion is involved.

+Also, at this point, you'll need a fortran compiler.
+We plan on removing this as a necessity in future versions (but you will still need it if you want to use CAMB, of course).

+To install, simply use ``pip install git+git://github.com/steven-murray/halomod``.

 For the development version (at this stage, it may be actually be better to get this), tack a ``@develop`` on the end of the url.